 There are many drill bit types on the market right now.
 However, we want to look at the most common you are likely to encounter when looking for drill bits.

-They are designed to have a hex shank to fit in most drill types.
-They are seen as ideal for drilling the pilot holes.
-They are however limited by the low power.
 You might not find them having many uses and thus they are limited in availability.
 Also, there is no much variety when it comes to screwdriver bits.
-The same cannot be said for twist bits mentioned above.
+The same cannot be said for the twist bits mentioned above.

 3. Masonry bit